60 Creative and Simple Ways to Save Money

 And for the record, unlike other debts, federal student loans have no statute of limitations on collection.
 So, they really can hunt you down until you die.
 That’s scarier than the IRS horror story.

-“The worst thing would be handcuffs that cost $100 from the adult store.
+“The worst purchase was a pair of handcuffs, that cost $100 from the adult store.
 They were bedazzled.”

 For New Year’s 2018, we hit the streets to ask people about their New Year’s resolutions.
 Ms. Money Michelle also asked them what they’d do with $2,500, in honor of Debt.com’s #NewYearNoDebt sweepstakes.
 We’re pretty sure most people gave us the answers they think we wanted to hear – expect one guy that admitted he’d blow it all on one night of partying.